Revised April 12th, 2025

 Effective Rent : The market rent less the value of current concessions.

-Market Rent : The current asking or published price for a vacant apartment unit based upon a 12 month lease (unless otherwise stated).
-The price may be stated as a range if the property charges a premium for a particular view, floor or other.
+Market Rent : The current asking or published price for a vacant apartment unit based upon as close to a 12 month lease as possible (unless otherwise stated -if known).
+The premium section can provide some notes of ranges in the pricing for items such as upgrades, view, floor or other pricing premiums.

 Net Unit Change : The change in total units from one period to the next.
 This number includes the addition or subtraction of units due to construction, destruction, renovation, rehabilitation, maintenance or status change from one property type to another.